flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

        expr: 'code == 200'
 ```

-To get started, let’s create a simple scraping configuration to let `config-db` scrape the configuration from our repository.
+To get started, create a simple scraping configuration to let `config-db` scrape the configuration from your Github repository.

 ```yaml